sigle/docs/docs/Start writing/Write your first story.md

 sidebar_position: 1
 ---

-To start writing you first story, click on the "New story" button, on top right of your dashboard.
+To start writing your first story, click on the "New story" button, in the top right corner of your dashboard.

 ![Introduction illustration](/img/illustrations/new_story_2.png)